portlandcodeschool/jse-fall15-2/README.md

 I'm excited to be a part of this class!
 Feel free to connect with me via twitter <a href='https://twitter.com/stephenprintup' target='_blank'>@stephenprintup</a> or my blog at <a href='http://www.stephenprintup.com' target='_blank'>www.stephenprintup.com</a>

+Some things I'm working on are:
+Node Repl: How do I create an environment that will run js files?

 ### Homework #2

 Due Monday, 7/27